-- Total length of piping for venting or air must not exceed limits stated in Table 8. - 2) Bottom of the termination shall be located at least 3 feet (1m) above grade or above normal snow levels.
-In all cases the appliance shall be installed in accordance with local codes - Termination MUST NOT terminate below a forced air inlet at any distance - 4) Termination cannot terminate below grade.
-Position the termination where vapours will not damage walls or plants or may be otherwise objectionable. - 5) Termination shall not be installed closer than 3 feet (1m) from an inside corner of an L-shaped structure, window well, stairwell, alcove, courtyard or other recessed area as wind eddies could affect boiler performance or cause recirculation. - 6) DO NOT terminate closer than 4 feet (1.25m) horizontally and vertically from any electric meter, gas meter, regulator, relief valve, or other equipment.
-In all cases local codes take precedence - Position termination so they are not likely to be damaged by foreign objects, or exposed to a build-up of debris. - 8) Flue gas condensate can freeze on exterior walls or on the vent cap.
+- Bottom of the termination shall be located at least 3 2) feet (1m) above grade or above normal snow levels.
+In all cases the appliance shall be installed in accordance with local codes - 3) Termination MUST NOT terminate below a forced air inlet at any distance - 4) Termination cannot terminate below grade.
+Position the termination where vapours will not damage walls or plants or may be otherwise objectionable. - Termination shall not be installed closer than 3 feet 5) (1m) from an inside corner of an L-shaped structure, window well, stairwell, alcove, courtyard or other recessed area as wind eddies could affect boiler performance or cause recirculation. - 6) DO NOT terminate closer than 4 feet (1.25m) horizontally and vertically from any electric meter, gas meter, regulator, relief valve, or other equipment.
+In all cases local codes take precedence - 7) Position termination so they are not likely to be damaged by foreign objects, or exposed to a build-up of debris. - 8) Flue gas condensate can freeze on exterior walls or on the vent cap.
 Frozen condensate on the vent cap can result in a blocked flue condition.
-Keep the vent cap/terminal clear of snow, ice, leaves, debris etc. Some discolouration to exterior building surfaces is to
+Keep the vent cap/terminal clear of snow, ice, leaves, debris etc. Some discolouration to exterior building surfaces is to be expected.
+Adjacent brick or masonry surfaces should be protected with a rust resistant sheet metal plate.

-- be expected.
-Adjacent brick or masonry surfaces should be protected with a rust resistant sheet metal plate. - 9) Perform regularly scheduled inspections to ensure that the termination is unobstructed. - 10) Operate the appliance for one heat cycle to ensure combustion air and vent pipes are properly connected to the concentric vent termination connections.
+- 9) Perform regularly scheduled inspections to ensure that the termination is unobstructed. - Operate the appliance for one heat cycle to ensure 10) combustion air and vent pipes are properly connected to the concentric vent termination connections.